Cheaper Steak Cuts

-Everyone wants to throw the perfect outdoor dinner party and impress their guests with a beautifully grilled steak.
-But these day the cost of steak is going through the roof.
-There are some inexpensive cuts, though, that deliver just as much flavor as a filet or a ribeye for pennies on the dollar.
-And they are meant to be sliced thin, against the grain, so a little steak can go a long way.
+Everyone wants to throw an outdoor dinner party that impresses with a beautifully grilled steak.
+The cost of steak, however, may sometimes be a deterrent.
+Never fear.
+There are inexpensive cuts that deliver just as much flavor.
+They are also meant to be sliced thin, against the grain, so a little steak can go a long way.

-Inexpensive steaks you want to avoid for the grill – anything labeled “round”.
+Avoid cuts labeled “round”.
 Round steaks come from the top of the cow’s hind leg – a heavily used muscle.
 The more an animal uses a muscle, the less tender the meat will be.
-Round steak looks pretty in the package, but it will be as tough as the bottom of your shoe on the grill.
+Round steak looks pretty in the package, but it will be incredibly tough once grilled.